Run a Compact Oracle Cloud Native Environment

 Summary

-Getting a compact version of Oracle Cloud Native Environment installed is only the start, and it’s a helpful tool to aid with local testing and development.
+Getting a compact version of Oracle Cloud Native Environment installed is only the start.
+It’s a helpful tool for local testing and development.
 For more examples, check out Run Kubernetes on Oracle Linux .

 For More Information